tinytronix/homeautomation/README.md

 ## Audience
 The hardware and software is proven in use.
 If correctly assembled it will work.
 You should know about SMD soldering, be able to read schematics and understand software.
-All software is for raspberry programmed in python and php.
+Most software is for raspberry programmed in python and php.
 All other software is Arduino compatible.
-Microcontroller is alwyas the ATMega328 or ESP8266 and can be flashed via Atmel ISP interface or UART.
+Microcontroller is always the ATMega328 or ESP8266 and can be flashed via Atmel ISP interface or UART.
 If you read the software examples you should have a good idea how everything works together.
 Software exampes are low level.
 The system can work stand-alone but you may connect to any home automation system.

 ## Applications